ErlendEllingsen/digitalocean-developer-firewall/README.md

 |`--IPv6`|Specifies IPv4 address to be used.|Will automatically try to resolve using [public-ip](https://www.npmjs.com/package/public-ip) which uses DNS lookups (might not be suitable for all public networks such as airports).|

 ### Whitelist Argument Options
+These arguments aren't required for the usage for the program itself, but are used to configure a whitelist of IP's that always will be kept on the firewall.
+This is useful if multiple developers are using the same firewall or e.g. you always want your home and office network connections to be whitelisted.

+You can always make adjustments directly to the `./whitelist.json` file as well (these options are simply an interface for the json-file).

 |Argument|`--ip` flag|`--fw-name` flag|Description|
 |:--------|:-----------|:-----------|:-----------|
 |`--wh-add`|Required|Optional|Adds an IP to the whitelist.
 If no `fw-name` is supplied the IP will be added to global whitelist.|
 |`--wh-remove`|Required|Optional|Removes an IP from the whitelist.
 If no `fw-name` is supplied the IP will be removed from the global whitelist.|
 |`--wh-clear`|No|Optional|If `fw-name` is specified, the supplied firewall whitelist will be cleared.
 If not, the entire whitelist will be cleared.|
 |`--wh-list`|No|Optional|If `fw-name` is specified, the supplied firewall whitelist will be listed.
 If not, the entire whitelist will be listed.|

 ## Roadmap